Professor of Political Science and International Studies

 Director for Intercultural Education

-In 2012, Dr. Krutky was awarded the Exemplary Teacher Award, and has also received the Strosacker Award for Excellence in Teaching and the Bechberger Award for Human Development.
+In 2014, Dr. Krutky was awarded the Student Senate Faculty Excellence Award.
+She has also received the Exemplary Teacher Award and the Strosacker Award for Excellence in Teaching and the Bechberger Award for Human Development.
 She spent her fall 2012 sabbatical as a Visiting Scholar studying U.S. basing policy at the RAND Corp in Santa Monica, CA.

 Dr. Judy Krutky